lukmannurh/lukmannurh/README.md

 # HI EVERYONE!
 - 👋 Hi, I'm **Lukman Nur Hakim**
 - ⚡ I'm interested in Software Engineering and Cloud Engineering
-- 💬 I'm currently learning Front-End Web Development Learning Path
+- 💬 I'm currently learning Front-End Web and Back-End Learning Path at Dicoding Academy
 - 🌱 I'm looking to collaborate on Movie Catalogue project

 ### 🔍 You Can Find Me at